-An underpayment of tax, or
+• An underpayment of tax or

 • Part or all of any understatement of tax that does not qualify for both separation of liability and innocent spouse relief.

 You should request separation of liability or innocent spouse relief for any understatement of tax if you are eligible.
 The IRS will consider equitable relief for any understatement of tax if it determines that innocent spouse relief and separation of liability do not apply.

-Equitable relief is generally available only for liabilities that are unpaid.
-However, you may be able to receive a refund of:
+Equitable relief is generally available only for amounts owed that are not paid.
+However, you may be able to receive a refund of certain installment payments made after you file Form 8857.